Drive (2019 film): Production

 The New Indian Express reported that a party song for the film was being shot in Tel Aviv, Israel.
-Producer Karan Johar did not liked the film when the film was shot for the first time.
-So, a disappointed Johar decided to reshoot the film and this time also, Johar did not liked the film.
+Producer Karan Johar did not like the film when the film was shot for the first time.
+So, a disappointed Johar decided to reshoot the film and this time also, Johar did not like the film.
 So, it was decided that this film will not be released in theatres, instead, it will be released on OTT when Netflix bought the rights to the film.

 Release

 In January 2019 a teaser released with showcasing the release date 28 July 2019 but got later postponed and further sold to Netflix.
 The film was released on 1 November on Netflix.
 The film is the first original film from Dharma Productions to release on Netflix.

 Soundtrack

 The music is composed by Tanishk Bagchi, Amartya Bobo Rahut and Javed-Mohsin, while lyrics are written by Siddhant Kaushal, Ozil Dalal, Tanishk Bagchi, and Danish Sabri.